xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(dkulp) Fix crash if model group has no models.
 2016.3  Jan 31, 2016
     -- bug(dan)  Slight optization, fix plasma
     -- enh(all)  Upgrade our build environment.
 Compiler from gcc 4.7.1 to gcc 5.3.0.